Favourited 314 times

 Current Major Projects:

 • Cobb Pizza Oven (Expected Finish April 2021)

 • School Bus Community Area Conversion (Expected Finish April 2021)

-We do ask for the standard 20-25 hours/week of help and we will do our best to give you project that fall into your talents and interests.
+We do ask for the standard 20-25 hours/week of help and we will do our best to give you projects that fall into your talents and interests.
 The biggest things that we want in our guests are for them to be good community members.
-For guests to make sure we do not feel mooched off of and that it is an equal exchange.
-And to make us feel like we are having to babysit you.
+For guests to make sure I do not feel mooched off of and that it is an equal exchange, and to make us feel like we are having to babysit you.
 We want people who are resilient and can help independently without having to be managed daily.

 We currently have 3 dwellings for workawayers on the property.
 A 32 ft RV split into two units and a 12 ft tiny house on wheels.

 Both dwellings require water to be hauled from the main tank for the time being.
 They both have electricity.
 The RV is equipped with a kitchen and a small fridge, the tiny house has an outdoor community kitchen and cooler.

 We also use a composting toilet system for the community.
 It is simple and works well and a community outdoor shower.
 We have laundry on site, but highly encourage people to conserve water when possible and only do full loads when absolutely needed since water is very expensive here.